AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/dynamic-media/video.md

 ### Riproduzione di video su computer desktop e dispositivi mobili mediante il visualizzatore video HTML5 {#playback-of-video-on-desktop-computers-and-mobile-devices-using-the-html-video-viewer}

-Per lo streaming di video adattivi per desktop e dispositivi mobili, i video utilizzati per il cambio di bitrate si basano su tutti i video MP4 presenti nel set video adattivo.
+For desktop and mobile adaptive video streaming, the videos used for bit rate switching are based on all MP4 videos in the Adaptive Video Set.

-La riproduzione video si verifica utilizzando HLS o lo scaricamento progressivo del video.
-Nelle versioni precedenti di AEM, ad esempio 6.0, 6.1 e 6.2, i video venivano trasmessi in streaming via HTTP.
+Video playback occurs using either HLS or progressive video download.
+In prior versions of AEM, such as 6.0, 6.1, and 6.2, videos were streamed over HTTP.

-Tuttavia, in AEM 6.3 e versioni successive, i video ora vengono trasmessi in streaming attraverso HTTPS (ossia HLS) perché l&#39;URL del servizio gateway DM utilizza sempre anche HTTPS.
-Notate che non vi è alcun impatto del cliente in questo comportamento predefinito.
-In altre parole, lo streaming video si verifica sempre attraverso HTTPS, a meno che non sia supportato dal browser. (vedere la tabella seguente).
+However, in AEM 6.3 and on, videos are now streamed over HTTPS (that is, HLS) because the DM gateway service URL always uses HTTPS as well.
+Note that there is no customer impact in this default behavior.
+That is, video streaming will always occur over HTTPS unless it is not supported by the browser. (see the following table).
 Quindi,

-* Se disponete di un sito Web HTTPS con streaming video HTTPS, lo streaming è corretto.
+* If you have an HTTPS website with HTTPS video streaming, streaming is fine.
-* Se disponete di un sito Web HTTP con streaming video HTTPS, lo streaming è corretto e il browser Web non presenta problemi di contenuto misto.
+* If you have an HTTP website with HTTPS video streaming, streaming is fine and there are no mixed content issues from the web browser.

-HLS è uno standard Apple per lo streaming di video adattivi che regola automaticamente la riproduzione in base alla capacità di larghezza di banda della rete.
-Consente inoltre al cliente di &quot;cercare&quot; in qualsiasi punto del video senza dover attendere il resto del video per scaricarlo.
+HLS is an Apple standard for adaptive video streaming that automatically adjusts playback based on network bandwidth capacity.
+It also lets the customer “seek” to any point in the video without the need to wait for the rest of the video to download.

-Il video progressivo viene distribuito scaricando e memorizzando localmente il video sul sistema desktop o sul dispositivo mobile di un utente.
+Progressive video is delivered by downloading and storing the video locally on a user’s desktop system or mobile device.

-La tabella seguente riassume il dispositivo, il browser e il metodo di riproduzione dei video su computer desktop e dispositivi mobili mediante il visualizzatore video di Scene7.
+The following table describes the device, browser, and playback method of videos on desktop computers and mobile devices using the Scene7 Video Viewer.

 <table>
  <tbody>
   <tr>
    <td><strong>Dispositivo</strong></td>
    <td><strong>Browser</strong></td>
-   <td><strong>Modalità di riproduzione video</strong></td>
+   <td><strong>Video playback mode</strong></td>
   </tr>
   <tr>
    <td>Desktop</td>
    <td>Internet Explorer 9 e 10</td>
-   <td>Download progressivo.</td>
+   <td>Progressive download.</td>
   </tr>
   <tr>
    <td>Desktop</td>
    <td>Internet Explorer 11+</td>
-   <td>In Windows 8 e Windows 10 - Forza l'uso di HTTPS ogni volta che viene richiesto HLS.
-Limitazione nota: HTTP su HLS non funziona in questa combinazione<br /> browser/sistema operativo <br /> Su Windows 7 - Download progressivo.
+   <td>On Windows 8 and Windows 10 - Force use of HTTPS whenever HLS is requested.
+Known limitation: HTTP on HLS does not work in this browser/operating system combination<br /> <br /> On Windows 7 - Progressive download.
 Utilizza la logica standard per selezionare il protocollo HTTP rispetto a HTTPS.</td>
   </tr>
   <tr>
    <td>Desktop</td>
    <td>Firefox 23-44</td>
-   <td>Download progressivo.</td>
+   <td>Progressive download.</td>
   </tr>
   <tr>
    <td>Desktop</td>
-   <td>Firefox 45 o versione successiva</td>
+   <td>Firefox 45 or later</td>
    <td>HLS</td>
   </tr>
   <tr>
    <td>Desktop</td>
-   <td>Effetto cromatura</td>
+   <td>Chrome</td>
    <td>HLS</td>
   </tr>
   <tr>